Track Memory Checkpoint

 Day one hires ramp in minutes, not months.
 When someone leaves, their tribal knowledge stays.
 Your team gets smarter every cycle.

-Self-hosted.
-Open source.
+Private testing now.
 Export as Markdown anytime.
-Your team's memory lives on your hardware, under your control.
+Your team's memory can live on your hardware, under your control.

 Discord and Slack today.
 More platforms coming.
 One unified memory across all channels — switch tools without losing context.